masao/ttl2html-doc-ja/docs/dataset.rst

 The resource labeled "Entire Dataset" in the model represents the dataset as a whole.
 Metadata about the dataset is attached as properties of this resource.

+- A resource linked with ``pav:hasCurrentVersion`` represents the "latest release version" of the dataset and contains details of the available Linked Data.
+When a resource with this ``pav:hasCurrentVersion`` property is found, this tool determines that dataset information is included and automatically writes out the dataset information.
 - A resource linked with ``dct:publisher`` represents the person or organization providing the dataset.
 This information is displayed as "contact information" in the Linked Data output.
-- A resource linked with ``pav:hasCurrentVersion`` represents the "latest release version" of the dataset and contains details of the available Linked Data.
 - Resources linked with ``pav:hasVersion`` represent "previous versions" and serve as historical information.

 The following properties are available for describing the overall dataset: